As the pepper season winds down, many wonder how best to preserve their harvest. Here’s my article on additional preservation methods beyond drying.

 Drying Hot Peppers Indoors

-This is my preferred method just because it’s simple and I grow a lot of small, thin-skinned red peppers like Pequin, tabasco, and firecracker cayennes.
-The photo above is from the latest harvest of those 3 plants, which I dry and then coarsely blend into really hot red pepper flakes.
+This is my preferred method just because it’s simple and I grow a lot of small, thin-skinned red peppers like Pequin, tabasco, Thai peppers and firecracker cayennes.
+The photo above is from the latest harvest from some of those plants, which I dried and then coarsely blended into some REALLY hot red pepper flakes. 🔥

 If you’re not really in a big hurry for your dried peppers, just place whole or sliced chile peppers, single-layer, on a plate or baking sheet and set them in a very dry, warm area with loads of sunlight.
 Under a window should work best.
 If your peppers are a little larger, place them on a cooling rack while drying so they have air circulation all around.
 These peppers can also be moved outside to bask in the sun for a bit on hot and sunny days.
 I only dry small peppers with thin flesh, and I cover mine with a paper towel just so they don’t get dusty.
 If drying larger peppers, I cut off the stems to expose the inside to allow the pepper to dry out more quickly.